-Indicator 2.2.9 The Biomass Producer has implemented appropriate control systems and procedures for verifying that methods of waste disposal minimise negative impacts on forest ecosystems (CPET S5d).
-Finding Enviva reviews sources such as the National Association of State Foresters, USFS Forest Inventory Analysis, World Wildlife Fund, Conservation International and World Resources Institute to conduct a state by state study of its supply area.
+Indicator 2.2.9 The Biomass Producer has implemented appropriate control systems and procedures for verifying that methods of waste disposal minimise negative impacts on forest ecosystems (CPET S5d). i.
+Enviva uses contractual language in its Master Wood Purchase Agreement requiring supplier to abide by all relevant laws and regulations.
+The contract includes the requirement to avoid the following unacceptable sources wood: Illegally harvest wood; Wood harvested in violation of traditional and civil rights; Wood harvested from forests where high conservation values are threatened by management activities; Wood harvested from old growth or semi-natural forests being converted to plantations or non-forest use; Wood from forests were genetically modified trees are planted; Wood in which there was a violation of the ILO Declarations on fundamental principle and rights at work.
+Finding Enviva requires all suppliers to sign a Master Wood Supply Agreement.
+Master Wood Purchase Agreements contain recital requiring the supplier to agree to abide by Enviva's legal and sustainability commitments including a provision to allow Enviva to periodically audit suppliers to ensure conformance.
+Enviva will only purchase feedstocks from suppliers who it has an established business relationship and a signed agreement.
+Enviva reviews sources such as the National Association of State Foresters, USFS Forest Inventory Analysis, World Wildlife Fund, Conservation International and World Resources Institute to conduct a state by state study of its supply area.
 The analysis indicates there are ample state and regional forest assessment tools that help determine forestry regulations within the supply base area.
-The analysis determined the wood products industry is well established, logger training is an industry norm and the use of forestry best management practices are a long-standing best practice in the supply base area.
+The analysis determined the wood products industry is well established, logger training is an industry norm and the use of forestry best management practices are a long-standing business practice in the supply base area.